PhelpsYT/whybuy/README.md

 WhyBuy is a transparent, solo-built project that helps everyday people understand what they’re buying and why — without jargon, noise, or manipulation.

-It's a site that explains product features, real-world value, and whether something is actually worth the price — one category at a time.
+It's a site that explains product features, real-world value, and whether something is actually worth the price.

 ---

 ## ✍️ Who Made This?

-This project is being built by one currently unemployed person who just wants to make something genuinely useful — and help others make smarter buying decisions.
+This project is being built by one currently unemployed person who just wants to make something genuinely useful and help others make smarter buying decisions.

 ---